 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax share of investments in specific assets.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.

+Asset allocation describes the share of investments in specific assets.
 What is the policy to assess good governance practices of the investee companies?